Architects: BailoRull ADD+ Arquitectura

 Budget: US $1,301,558

-We’d like to thank the photographer Duccio Malagamba for shearing with us this great photo set.
+From the architect.
+We'd like to thank the photographer Duccio Malagamba for shearing with us this great photo set.
 We invite you all to visit his website to see some other projects.

 We have understood Manresa as the city that one day settled itself on a hill bordering the river Cardener, in front of Montserrat mountains.
 The City Hall building stands near the edge of the platform that, occupied by the historic quarter, juts out towards the river and faces Montserrat.